mosra/magnum-website/content/blog/hacking/how-to-draw-a-red-square.rst

 The setup and actual drawing is now clearly separated.
-You can now see that we abused method chaining to create, configure and pass the shader to :dox:`Mesh::draw()` in a single expression, but that's a perfectly legal thing to do.
+You can now see that we abused method chaining to create, configure and pass the shader to :dox:`GL::Mesh::draw()` in a single expression, but that's a perfectly legal thing to do.
 Having 2D equivalents of everything also makes things a bit simpler, on the other hand displaying a 3D cube would only need different primitive, different shader with more involved configuration and enabling depth test.
 The code is also as fast as it could get, unless you have a very specific use case (like drawing thousands of squares in a particle system).

 `Going deeper`_
 ===============